Updated: Feb 4, 2021

 Eating bugs (insectophagy) has been a very common part of civilization for thousands of years.
 What’s that?
 You think you don’t consume insects?
 Think again.
 You probably do!

 Besides the millions of tons of insects that are ground up in flour, corn, and other plants we eat, insects are also used in food dyes.
-If you are eating yogurt that is red, or drinking a beverage that has color, you just might be consuming insects.
+If you are eating yogurt that is a red color, or drinking a beverage that has any color, you just might be consuming insects.

 Afro-Mexican slaves and Mexican Indians harvested the insects for their bright red dye which was used in British Red Coats.